-The Mental Health research group is an interdisciplinary group comprising the three project groups Migration and global health, Relation and communication, and Intelligent mental health.
+The Mental Health research group is an interdisciplinary group comprising the three project groups Migration and global health, Relation and communication, and Clinical neuroscience.

 The group has facilities for the preparation of research (ethics, user participation and RRI) and for dissemination and implementation in study programmes and health services.